quentinjamet/quentinjamet.github.io/publications.md

 Pdf reprints of my papers are available [here](https://mycore.core-cloud.net/index.php/s/lQCP7AfbolI7klN).

 ## Papers in preparation
- 1. **Le Sommer J.** and S. Griffies.
-Science of Ocean Climate Models.
-In preparation for *Encyclopedia of Ocean Sciences*
  1. C. Bricaud, **J. Le Sommer** et al. Grid degradation algorithm for passive tracer transport in NEMO ocean circulation model.
 In preparation for *Geophysical Model Development*
  1. **Le Sommer** et al. NATL60 : A North Atlantic ocean circulation model dataset based on NEMO for preparing SWOT altimeter mission.
 In preparation for *Geophysical Model Development*.
  1. Ajayi A. et al. Spatial and Temporal Variability of Coherent Eddy Structures in the North Atlantic Ocean.
 In preparation for *Ocean Modelling*.